 Even without having low expenses, we also have prioritized saving over the years.
 We’ve built an emergency fund to cover any unexpected circumstances, such as unemployment.

-RELATED: Learn how to quit your job with these 9 steps to prepare.
+RELATED: Learn how to financially prepare to quit your job with these 9 steps.

 How to get over work apathy:

 It’s normal to not want to work anymore.
 It’s exhausting to keep working when you don’t feel like it.
 But I understand that not everyone is in a position where they can wake up and decide to quit their job.

 It may also just be a temporary feeling and you need help getting out of a rut.
 The reasons why you don’t feel like working anymore can include:

 - A toxic work environment

 - Bad management

 - Long commute

 Start by figuring out why you’re starting to hate your job, and work towards making your situation better.
 Here are some suggestions: